-Most galley ovens are a little smaller than “shore” ovens — I don’t want to call them “home” ovens, since my boat was my home — and thus standard-sized cookie sheets won’t fit in them.
+Most galley ovens are a little smaller than “shore” ovens — I don’t want to call them “home” ovens, since my boat is my home — and thus standard-sized cookie sheets won’t fit in them.
 And the ones for toaster ovens are so small that they’re often not useful.
 So what’s a galley slave to use?

 Once again, I’ll start by saying that before you buy anything, measure YOUR oven.
 Any pan you get should have about an inch of airspace on all four sides for airflow.
 Hot spots are enough of a problem in galley ovens, and restricting the airflow will only make matters worse.

-As I detailed in my article on solving galley oven problems, heavy pans will do a lot to lessen hot spots as they’ll distribute the heat more evenly.
+Heavy pans will do a lot to lessen hot spots as they’ll distribute the heat more evenly.
 That’s one reason that baking on a piece of aluminum foil generally isn’t all that satisfactory.

 And yes, heavier pans are generally more expensive initially.
 But I found that “cheap” pans actually cost me more as I had to replace them every couple of years as they’d develop rust spots or other problems.
 My preference is to have fewer pans (you don’t have much room on the boat anyways!) but to have good ones.